praegus/toolchain-fitnesse-plugin/slashdocs/docs/fixtures/hsac-fixtures/browser-test.md

 Returns the maximum number of requests sent by ‘repeat until ...’ commands.

 ##### repeat count
-Returns the number of requests sent by the last ‘repeat until ...’ command.
+Returns the number of repeats done by the last ‘repeat until ...’ command.

 ##### time spent repeating
-Returns the number of milliseconds the last ‘repeat until ...’ command took.
+Returns the number of milliseconds the last ‘repeat until ...’ command took until completion.

 ##### refresh until &lt;place&gt; is not visible on page
 Refreshes the page within the browser until the place (a locator) is no longer visible on the page.